MSH Silicone Vaginal Dilator Nr 5 only

 - Never force the dilator beyond a level of personal comfort.

 - After your session, gently withdraw the dilator and allow yourself to rest and recover before getting up.

 - Make sure you are completely relaxed before withdrawing the dilator.
 The pelvic floor will often contract as a reflex reaction when you start to withdraw.
 Just give your body time to relax.

 - It is normal to feel a burning sensation after dilating.
 This is due to the stretched muscles that irritated the nerves.
-If you are a MSH patient, you can use the cream your doctor prescribed after dilating again.
-If you do not have the cream, you can also use the FEMAGENE Soothing Gel after dilating.
+If you are an MSH patient, you can use the cream your doctor prescribed again after dilating.
+You can also use the FEMAGENE Soothing Gel after dilating.

 - Wash the dilator with warm soapy water thoroughly, dry and store.
 No need to wash or wipe the cream or lubricant from your genital area.
 It will only irritate the area more.